jthompson2710/ASTAD/README.md

 # ASTAD Change Detection Analysis
-We have included an analytical code that begins to test detection algoithms pre-, syn-, and post- eruptions by evaluating the results of the ASTAD algorithm.
+We have included an analytical code (ASTAD Change Detection) that begins to test detection algoithms pre-, syn-, and post- eruptions by evaluating the results of the ASTAD algorithm.

 METHOD OVERVIEW
 1. Use the moving average to determine the underlying trend